Find executions

 Tens of thousands of pipelines might execute in a production environment in a short time period.
 Use the following controls on the Pipeline executions page to find a pipeline of interest:

-- Select the smallest time period possible to reduce the number of executions in the list.
+- For the Not-running pipelines table, select the smallest time period possible to reduce the number of executions in the list.

 - Click the arrow on a sortable column,